-Europe, cradle of (western) civilization, a relatively small but still diverse continent, suffisticated and old.
-According to some modern literature, all (older) societies in Europe have people walking around in oversized dresses and riding horseback while talking with an English accent as if they have hot potatoes in their mouth.
-It might suprise some that the upperclass-language in the Netherlands, and even England was nothing other than French.
-So a lot of older literature is translated and rewritten.
+Europe, cradle of Western civilization, is a relatively small continent with over 40 countries and while it only has 24 officially recognized languages there are over 200 dialects considered so different and diverse that they are their own language -of which many claim to be the oldest to the point that it can’t be determined.
+And while the continent is extremely diverse and often extremely divided, most modern media seems to think all older societies in Europe have people walking around in oversized dresses and riding horseback while talking with an English accent as if they have hot potatoes in their mouth.
+It might suprise some that the upperclass-language in most of Western Europe -including the Netherlands, and England- was nothing other than French.
+So a lot of older literature has been translated and rewritten over the years.

-But none of that would have become common, were it not for the monastic communities that spend ages collecting, copying, and spreading works of literature, philosophy, math, and theology as much as was possible.
-The value of such institutes was proven when the Western Roman Empire fell, and many libraries were lost.
-Several documents only survived the hordes that plundered the Roman cities because scholars and monks saved the documents, to smuggle them to the Byzantine Empire and other parts of Eastern Europe, where they were stored, kept safe, and eventually had their own effect on the minds of future writers.
+Through the writing ways of the Greeks and Romans, and the monastic communities and mentality to collect documents and study these practices survived the Dark Ages.
+As it was common at the time, monastic communities spend countless hours collecting, copying, and spreading works of literature, philosophy, math, and theology.
+The value of these religious institutes was mostly proven when the Western Roman Empire fell, and many European libraries were lost.
+Several documents only survived the sacking of Rome and the fall of the Roman Empire because scholars and monks saved them, smuggled them to the Byzantine Empire and stored them for safekeeping.
+Eventually these tales were copied and printed to have their own effect on the minds of future writers.
 Centuries later some of these works of great philosophers, theologists, historians, and mathematicians are available to the mass public thanks to the modern printing presses.

 Europe’s literature is as diverse as the many cultures and peoples on its limited territory.
 In my own country, which was mostly sea in the time of the Greeks and Romans, there is as much bad literature as good.
 People have tried to develop their language by experimenting with it in poetry and novels, and therefore literature is a constant factor when it comes to the awareness that resolves around language.
 So choose the country, and see from which country you can learn so more by travelling from the comfort of your couch.